A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Rating: ⭐⭐⭐⭐ (4.1/5)

-Moodle is a free, open-source Learning Management System (LMS) designed to provide educators and trainers with a robust platform for creating and managing online courses.
+Moodle is an open-source Learning Management System (LMS) with a robust platform for creating and managing online courses.

 Its flexibility and extensive feature set make it a popular choice for small businesses seeking a customizable and cost-effective e-learning solution.